 - a 10-inch (25 cm) touch screen

-The new technology was first tested on the AIDAstella ship where Pepper learned to engage with passengers and crew.
+The new technology was first tested on AIDAstella where Pepper learned to engage with passengers and crew.
 The first set of robots were introduced on Costa Diadema and AIDAprima in April 2016.
 By the end of summer 2016, Pepper robots were added on all AIDA and Costa ships.

 Itinerary of Costa Cruises